bricboi/Nick-s-Game-Reviews/README.md

 * The deployment process was as follows using GitHub pages:
   * Navigate to the settings tab in Github Repository and click pages
   * Select branch and click main
-  * Press save and the Site becomes live [Nick's Game Reviews link](https://bricboi.github.io/Nick-s-Game-Reviews/)
+  * Press save and the Site becomes live: [Nick's Game Reviews link](https://bricboi.github.io/Nick-s-Game-Reviews/)